AdelKS/LinuxGamingGuide/README.md

 * MangoHud: It is available in the repositories of most linux distros, to activate it, you only need to add the environment variable `MANGOHUD=1`, and the stats you want to see in `MANGOHUD_CONFIG`.
 The interesting part of MangoHud is that it can also bechmark games: Record the entirety of the frame times, calculate frametime percentiles...etc Ideal to do benchmarks with.
 More information here: https://github.com/flightlessmango/MangoHud.
 It can be configured via a GUI with GOverlay - https://github.com/benjamimgois/goverlay
 * DXVK has its own HUD and can be enabled by setting the variable `DXVK_HUD`, the possible values are explained in [its repository](https://github.com/doitsujin/dxvk)

-## OBS/Streaming
+## Streaming - Saving replays

+### OBS

-Works nicely with X11 on AMD GPUs, especially LXDE (when compared to Gnome) I feel no added input lag with LXDE.
+[OBS](https://obsproject.com/) is the famous open source streaming software, it works nicely with X11 on AMD GPUs, especially LXDE (when compared to Gnome) I feel no added input lag with LXDE.
 The video quality is actually better than Windows, since you can use VAAPI-FFMPEG on Linux, and it has a better video quality than the AMD thingy on windows.
 Nvidia has been reported to work nicely on linux and on windows with their new NVENC thing.

 On Gnome, an experimental feature can be enabled:
 ```shell